Markloftus/LeonardodaVinci/README.md

 <h3>Tools_Scripts_bashCommandLine</h3></br>
 - part1_mappingSamples.sh: Paired short-read data was mapped using BWA MEM to the T2T CHM13 human genome, the Y chromosome was replaced with the GRCh38 Y chromosome.
 This was done so we could use that coordinate space.</br>
 - part2_callVariants.sh: bcftools mpileup was used against the Poznik Y callable regions.
 SNVs 5 bases from INDELs were removed from the analysis.
-INDEL records are filtered in python notebooks.</br>
+Base quality (Phred) scores must be 20 or greater and INDEL records are filtered in python notebooks.</br>

 <h3>Haplogroup_Analysis_python_notebooks</h3>
 - variants_part1_read_vcfs.ipynb: Code used to compare the variant calls to the ISOGG database of Y haplogroup markers.
 Produces CSV files containing ancestral and derived Y haplogroup SNV counts. </br>